miladsoft/nostrTOdiscord/README.md

 - **No events appearing in Discord**: Check that your public key is correct and the user is posting events
 - **Connection errors**: Verify the relay URL is correct and the relay is online
 - **CORS errors in HTML version**: This is expected when running directly from a file.
 Consider using the server version instead
+- **Docker issues**: Make sure Docker has network access and environment variables are set correctly

 ## License